penguian/glucat/DESIGN.md

 5. Integration of a modern unit testing framework (`doctest`) and code coverage analysis infrastructure.

+6. Hardening of the C++ API by marking cross-representation and string-based constructors as `explicit`.
+This prevents unintended implicit conversions that could lead to subtle performance regressions or logical errors.
+To maintain mathematical expressiveness, templated assignment and compound assignment operators (e.g., `=`, `+=`) are used to allow mixed-representation operations without requiring explicit casts, provided the scalar types match.
+This ensures that `A += B` remains interchangeable with `A = A + B`.
+Global operator templates continue to be used for mixed-type binary algebraic expressions.

 Split of code between glucat/matrix_imp.h and glucat/matrix_multi_imp.h